Previous Installment: Dreams

 Phone: Felix Resilleserre!?
 No way!
 Click

-And the few times he got through to someone, they weren't very helpful:
+to him.
+And the few times he got through to someone, they weren't

 Dad: I'm looking for some lithium deuteride.

-supposed to pick it up, somewhere in the hills of Chechnya.
+tonight, we're supposed to pick it up, somewhere in the hills of

-point.
-It was an open field, surrounded by trees, with a mountain road
+rendezvous point.
+It was an open field, surrounded by trees, with

-a cushion under one of the control panels.
-Skritch was standing on her
+sleeping on a cushion under one of the control panels.
+Skritch was

 low on fuel.

 I'd been told that the plan was to land Erfout Eetjney in the

 field after the truck with the fuel arrived.
 At that point, Dad